Connect your channels

 - Entity inboxes — If your inbox is grouped by order, ticket, or another record, use the specific address format shown in your channel settings so each conversation is linked to the correct record.
 This keeps conversations organised for your team.

 For step-by-step setup of your first inbox and channel, see Get started with Chatlane.
+For branded inbound addresses on your own domain, see Custom inbound domains.